-In 2015, we signed an existing TRUST 3000 client to be the first large national bank to implement the SEI Wealth Platform, and the first client to operate the Platform as an SaaS solution.
-This will be a multi-year conversion due to the client's size, the development work involved to expand the Platform to be offered as a SaaS solution, and the scope of integration activities required.
+In 2015, we signed an existing TRUST 3000 client to be the first large national bank to implement the SEI Wealth Platform, and the first client to operate the Platform as SaaS.
+This will be a multi-year conversion due to the client's size, the development work involved to expand the Platform to be offered as SaaS, and the scope of integration activities required.
 While executing this large-scale implementation, we will continue to install other signed clients.
 We will also continue to manage our current TRUST 3000 relationships toward eventual conversion to the Platform.